-The graphic designers, writer/editor, and photographer in Office of Marketing and Communications come together to design, edit, proofread, photograph, and oversee the printing of your brochures, posters, invitations, and advertisements.
+The graphic designers, writer/editor, and photographer in Division of University Communications come together to design, edit, proofread, photograph, and oversee the printing of your brochures, posters, invitations, and advertisements.
 And when you want your written copy to sing (or speak more clearly), we can help with writing, too.
 We are also required to review all printed materials produced by any Catholic University office for off-campus audiences.

 We do all this for free.
 All you pay for is printing and postage.

 To give our clients our fullest attention, we adhere to a six-week schedule, from the time we meet with you and receive final copy and art — including any photography — until you receive the printed piece.

 So, plan ahead!

 Ideas about appropriate images are always welcome and will be carefully considered.
 Bring them to the meeting with publications, which is scheduled after we receive your Project Request Form.

 You'll find the form here.
 Complete it as soon as you know you'll need materials.
 We'll contact you to set up a meeting.

 Bring the following to the meeting: